 - complex carbohydrates.

-The first of these are monosaccharides, i.e. monosaccharides.
-This group includes, among others: the well-known glucose and fructose.
-Complex carbohydrates include disaccharides such as lactose and sucrose, oligosaccharides such as raffinose, and polysaccharides such as starch.
+The first of these are monosaccharides, i.e., single sugars.
+This group includes, among others, the well-known glucose and fructose.
+Complex carbohydrates, on the other hand, are disaccharides like lactose and sucrose, oligosaccharides like raffinose, and polysaccharides like starch.

-Not only the structure, but also the digestion of carbohydrates determines their division.
-In the context of their susceptibility to the action of digestive enzymes, we distinguish indigestible and digestible carbohydrates.
-The first of these, being a component of dietary fiber, are not digested in the digestive tract and undergo partial fermentation only in the large intestine.
-These include, among others: cellulose, pectins and hemicellulose.
+Not only their structure, but also the digestion of carbohydrates determines their classification.
+In the context of their susceptibility to digestive enzymes, we distinguish between indigestible and digestible carbohydrates.
+The former, being a component of dietary fiber, are not digested in the gastrointestinal tract and only undergo partial fermentation in the large intestine.
+These include, among others, cellulose, pectins, and hemicellulose.

 Digestible carbohydrates are digested and absorbed in the small intestine.
 This property determines their energy potential.